anonymous24x7/SARA/README.md

 # Usage :

-    > First move your logo to the SARA directory then ope a terminal and type :-
+    > First move your logo to the SARA directory then open a terminal and type :-

     $ python3 sara.py